 Ruth W. Towne Museum and Visitors Center

 Baldwin Hall is one of the major academic buildings on campus.
 The first floor is home to the Center for International Students, the Center for International Education Abroad, and the Center for Diversity and Inclusion.
-Along with offices for faculty members and GTRAs, the building houses classrooms, collaborative study rooms, and foreign language computer labs and tutor rooms.
-Additional functional spaces include six music practice rooms, interfaith prayer spaces and two conference/meeting rooms, as well as informal lounges and study spaces on all three floors.
+Along with offices for faculty members and graduate teaching/research assistants, the building houses classrooms, collaborative study rooms, and foreign language computer labs and tutor rooms.
+Additional functional spaces include music practice rooms, interfaith prayer spaces, and conference/meeting rooms, as well as informal lounges and study spaces on each floor.

-Located on the lower level of the Student Union Building, the University Bookstore has a selection of textbooks, general books, computers, course materials and supplies.
-The bookstore also has an assortment of collegiate apparel including T-shirts, sweatshirts, hats, gifts and more.
+Located on the lower level of the Student Union Building, the University Bookstore has a selection of textbooks, general books, computers, course materials, and supplies.
+You can also stock up on your Truman gear including T-shirts, sweatshirts, hats, gifts and more.

 Kirk Building